 What software will I need?

-The only software you need is a recent version of the Chrome browser.
-It is free and is available for all major operating systems, including Windows, Mac, and Linux.
+* The only software you need is a recent version of any Chromium-based web browser (such as Google Chrome, Microsoft Edge, Opera, or Brave).
 During the course, we will use a free and open-source software app called Möbius Modeller.
 Even after completing the course, you will be able to continue using this app for free.

 What hardware will I need?

-You do not need any specialized hardware to complete the exercises in the course.
-A typical configuration may be a laptop with 4GB RAM and a 2.9GHz CPU processor.
-Note that also a dedicated graphics card will result in smoother user experience.
+* You do not need any specialized hardware to complete the exercises in the course.
+A recent mid-range laptop will be sufficient.
+A laptop with a dedicated graphics card will result in a smoother user experience.